Salvia companion plants and what you should avoid

 Yarrow grows in well-drained, sandy or loamy soil with a pH range between 5.5 and 7.0.
 Full sunlight and moderate moisture nurture its delicate flowers and fern-like foliage.
 Yarrow provides invaluable benefits to neighboring plants by attracting pollinators, repelling pests.

-Planting these plants next to salvia have huge negative effects on the development of your plant.
+Planting these plants next to salvia has a huge negative effect on the development of your plant.
 Growing enemy plants can appeal detrimental insects, change the taste of the grown plant and even consuming all of the nutrients and water from your salvia.
 Because of these negative effects, we don’t recomment growing the plants below next to your salvia.

 Salvia